MEET THE ARTISTS

 Joe is a community artist, activist and educator who has made his home and practice in the Los Sures community of Williamsburg, Brooklyn, NY since 1990.
-His training in community art practice came through three years with Chicago Public Art group in the mid-80’s, study with and projects under the supervision of David Harding at Glasgow School of Art’s Environmental Art program in Glasgow, Scotland, and a year long residency in the Mural Arts program under the direction of Sri Gayarsilal Verma at Maharajah Siyajirao University in Baroda, India.
-These experiences lead Matunis to develop a concept of community art practice in which the artist integrates into the life of the community and develops art programs and projects in conjunction with, and in response to the needs and interests of the community over an extended period of time.
+His training in community mural making began with Chicago Public Art group in the mid-80’s.
+Learning 1st hand while assisting CPAG muralist Olivia Gude in the summer of 1987 was especially transformative.
+Further study includes projects under the supervision of David Harding at Glasgow School of Art’s Environmental Art program in Glasgow, Scotland, and a year long residency in the Mural Arts program under the direction of Sri Gayarsilal Verma at Maharajah Siyajirao University in Baroda, India.
+These experiences led Matunis to develop a concept of community art practice in which the artist integrates into the life of the community and develops art programs and projects in conjunction with, and in response to the needs and interests of the community over an extended period of time.

-Projects have included Los Muralistas, a multi-generational community mural group composed of adult and adolescent members who, since 1990, have created over 20 murals and other public works of art.
-He is also a co-founder of and art facilitator at El Puente Academy for Peace and Justice, a public high school located in Los Sures.
-Since 1993 he has lead the annual Integrated Arts Project, which brings together teaching artists and academic subject teachers to develop and present original multimedia works of art based on year-long investigations of a theme connected to a social justice issue affecting the community.
+He founded Los Muralistas, a multi-generational community mural group composed of adult and adolescent members who, since 1990, have created over 40 murals and other public works of art, including many interdisciplinary collaborations.
+He is also a co-founder of, (and was art facilitator until 2022), at El Puente Academy for Peace and Justice, a public high school located in Los Sures.
+Beginning in 1995 he led the annual Integrated Arts Project, which brings together teaching artists and academic subject teachers to develop and present original multimedia works of art based on year-long investigations of a theme connected to a social justice issue affecting the community.

 Ana is a New York State certified art teacher for grades K-12 with a BS in Studio Art and Anthropology and MA in Art Education from New York University in 2008.
 Her graduate program’s focus in contemporary art, critical pedagogy, and social activism led her to develop a deep connection to community arts.
 In New York City, she sought out public schools with strong partnerships with community-based organizations, which brought her to El Puente Academy for Peace and Justice.
 At El Puente she worked alongside a design-team of teaching artists who developed and implemented interdisciplinary thematic units of instruction with an emphasis on social justice.
 Inspired by the mission and dedication of El Puente activists, educators, and artists, she became a member of Los Muralistas, which led students and members of the community through the mural creative process from beginning to end.
 In 2014, she left New York and moved to Antigua, Guatemala in order to become better acquainted with the art and culture of her heritage.
 She has continued the community-based work at Antigua International School, where she has been teaching for the past two years.